andresaraujo/website/flutter-for-android.md

 ---
 This document is meant for Android developers looking to transfer their existing Android knowledge to build mobile apps in Flutter.
 If you understand the fundamentals of the Android framework then you can use this document as a jump start to Flutter development.

-You can use this document as a cookbook by jumping around and finding questions that are most relevant to your need.
+This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.

 # Views